Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

-From what I heard, in swiss, Bern is known for being the city where people are reaaally relaxed, kind of slow… Slow I’m not sure, but I can tell they are way less agressive than people in Paris.
+From what I heard, in Switzerland, Bern is known for being the city where people are reaaally relaxed, kind of slow… Slow I’m not sure, but I can tell they are way less aggressive than people in Paris.
 Relaxed yes, well-mannered too (cars stop to let you cross the street, people start conversations with you in the bus…).
 A little disconcerting at first, but you quickly get used to it!

-There are four official languages spoken in switzerland, depending on the region : German, Italian, French, and Romansh.
+There are four official languages spoken in Switzerland, depending on the region : German, Italian, French, and Romansh.
 Bern is in the German part, but they almost all speak french too, with their “Swiss German” accent, which is funny to hear at first but again, you get used to it.

 Wandering around the streets, we can see different things.
 I was first surprised to see that there was a lot of people from Eritrea and Sri Lanka.
 I would have pictured them anywhere in the world but not in Switzerland !
 In the streets, a lot of fancy cars can be seen (a lot of Tesla, Porsche, but also Bentley, Audi, BMW, Benz…).
 There’s money in the bank !
 Also a lot of bikes.
 People usually use their to get around… After two good days walking around in Bern, I realized I saw it all.
 Bern is not really a big city.
 But there’s still some nice spots to check.

 Just for its spellbinding architecture and for the parks, Bern deserves to be visited for a few days.
 There’s a lot of pedestrian precincts and it’s pleasant to take a walk in the old town.
 Actually Bern is a walkable city.
 Trams and buses are all over the city, and they pass by on a regular basis.
 But if you want to spend more time in the country, here’s how to enjoy a summer road trip in Switzerland.

 What to do in Bern